 Postsecondary Students’ Learning and Development

-• Understand the demographic profile and trends of college students in the U.S.
+• Understand the demographic profile and trends of college students

 • Analyze and critique models and theories of student learning and development and understand the cultural factors that influence their creation and use